 Another architectural jewel of the city is the Cathedral of Saint Demetrius.
 It was built in 1197 by an international team of architects and stonemasons from Russia, Byzantium, Germany and Georgia.

 After seeing the sights in Vladimir, go to the bus station which is across the street from the train station and take a bus to Suzdal.
-Buses start about every 30 minutes, travel time is 40-50 minutes, ticket prices start from RUR 95.
+Buses start about every 30 minutes, travel time is 40-50 minutes.
 If the buses are too packed opt for a taxi which will take you to Suzdal for RUR 500 or so.

 Suzdal is a small city with a good tourist infrastructure featuring several UNESCO World Heritage sites including the Kremlin and the Saviour Monastery of St Euthymius founded in the 14th century.
 Do not miss the open-air museum of timber architecture and try their signature medovukha, a kind of mead.